Quinten Post Injury: Listed as questionable

 General NBA Article

-Fantasy Basketball Week 12 Schedule Guide: Smart Starts & Streams64 days ago
+Fantasy Basketball Week 12 Schedule Guide: Smart Starts & Streams70 days ago

 -